TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-blob-development-clientlib.md

 ## **Recommended Documents**

-Most customers resolve their SDK or Client library related queries with Blob Storage on their own, using the links below.<br>
+Most customers resolve their SDK or Client library related queries with Blob Storage on their own, using the links below.
 The below links provide steps to create a sample project for common blob storage operations along with code samples on GitHub.<br>